What will I study?

 accepted to USC you can choose any major you want, including Biomedical Engineering.

-Visit our Admissions page for information on applying to USC.
+Visit our Admissions page for information on how to apply to USC.

-Please note that Calculus I (MATH 141 or equivalent) readiness (Pre-Calculus Math Placement Test score of 19 or higher) is strongly encouraged for all students entering the Biomedical Engineering Program since MATH 141 is a required pre- or corequisite for some of our freshman engineering courses.
+Please note that Calculus I (MATH 141) readiness (Pre-Calculus Math Placement Test score of 19 or higher) is strongly encouraged for all students entering the Biomedical Engineering Program since MATH 141 is a required pre- or corequisite for some of our freshman engineering courses.
 You can find more information about the Math Placement Test here.

 The suggested 4-year curriculum plan for the Biomedical Engineering major can be viewed here.